Skip to content

 This is a process of life.

-Everybody says life is not for a destination, life is a journey but very few actually adopt this mantra and apply it.
+Everybody says that life is not a destination, life is a journey but very few actually adopt this mantra and apply it.

 Many of us are always in rush, workloads, family schedules, kids responsibilities, and health schedules.
-Many of us have side hustles along with our main profession too.
+Many of us have side hustles along with our main profession for extra income.

-Nonetheless, we run around constantly trying to get something, trying to control something, and trying to determine where the destination is in our lives.
+Nonetheless, we run around constantly trying to get something, trying to control something, and trying to find where the destination is in our lives.

-If we run only to catch something then we miss many things in life.
+Charles Bukowski, poet and author of ‘Ham on Rye‘ says that if we run only to catch something then we miss many things in life, life becomes hell.

 There is always an interval between any two tasks, if we don’t live in that interval and always worry about the next pending task, then we are not living a life.

-That interval between two tasks is actually a life process many of us don’t identify or ignore.
+The interval between two tasks is actually a process of life, and many of us don’t identify it or miss most of the time or simply ignore it.

-Current corporate world has also ignited the concept that vision-driven leaders recognize the destination rather than path.
-They said destination matters not the path.
+Current corporate world has also stimulated the concept that goal driven leaders recognize more of the destination rather than path.
+They usually say that destination is the main key not the path itself.

-In reality, it doesn’t apply all the time, because life isn’t business.
+In reality, it doesn’t apply all the time, because life isn’t just a business result, life is a continuous mundane ritual process.

-Business needs the end product faster to get profit faster, but life itself is not the business of only profit and loss.
+Business needs the end product faster to make profit faster, but life itself is not the business of only numbers.

-One day I visited my friend Nitesh’s office due to some personal affair.
+One day I visited my friend Nitesh’s office due to some personal reason.

-The other day he told me he had a hectic schedule for that day even though he invited me to his office.
+He told me he had a hectic schedule for the day even though he invited me to his office.

 When I reached his office, he was on the phone.